Tool use by non-human animals: Others

 Other corvid species, such as rooks (Corvus frugilegus), can also make and use tools in the laboratory, showing a degree of sophistication similar to that of New Caledonian crows.
 While not confirmed to have used tools in the wild, captive blue jays (Cyanocitta cristata) have been observed using strips of newspaper as tools to obtain food.

 Various corvids have reached for stones to place in a vessel of water so as to raise the surface level to drink from it or access a floating treat, enacting Aesop's Fable of The Crow and the Pitcher.

 A wild American crow (Corvus brachyrhynchos) has been observed to modify and use a piece of wood as a probe.
 Green jays (Cyanocorax yncas) have been observed using sticks as tools to extract insects from tree bark.
 Large-billed crows in urban Japan have been filmed using an innovative technique to crack hard-shelled nuts by dropping them onto crosswalks (pedestrian crossings) and letting them be run over and cracked by cars.
 They then retrieve the cracked nuts when the cars are stopped at the red light.
-In some towns in America, crows drop walnuts onto busy streets so that the cars will crack the nuts.
+In some towns in the US, crows drop walnuts onto busy streets so that the cars will crack the nuts.
 Hooded crows (Corvus cornix) use bait to catch fish.
 Individuals (who may have observed fish being fed bread by humans) will place the bread in the water to attract fish.

 Common ravens (Corvus corax) are one of only a few species who make their own toys.
 They have been observed breaking off twigs to play with socially.
 A corvid has been filmed sliding repeatedly down a snow-covered roof while balancing on a lid or tray.
 Another incidence of play in birds has been filmed showing a corvid playing with a table tennis ball in partnership with a dog, a rare example of tool use for the purposes of play.
 Blue jays, like other corvids, are highly curious and are considered intelligent birds.
 Young blue jays playfully snatch brightly coloured or reflective objects, such as bottle caps or pieces of aluminium foil, and carry them around until they lose interest.